hahnec/plenopticam/docs/source/guide.rst

 Settings
 --------

-Once Plenopticam is ready for use (whether from source_ or as an app_), you will be provided with a default parameter set.
+Once PlenoptiCam is ready for use (whether from source_ or as an app_), you will be provided with a default parameter set.
 Start off varying these parameters as you like to see their impact on the light field geometry.

 .. list-table::
    :widths: 25 75